slima2/FuzzyArcLossQueryRetrieval/README.md

-This is the repository for the paper titled: Comparative Analysis of Transformer-Based Models with Marginal Loss Functions for Ontology-Based Query Retrieval", Lima S, Portmann E, Teran L., Human IST institute, University of Fribourgh, 2025
+This is the repository for the paper titled: Comparative Analysis of Transformer-Based Models with Marginal Loss Functions for Cancer Ontology-Based Query Retrieval", Lima S, Portmann E, Teran L., Human IST institute, University of Fribourgh, 2025
 ![image](https://github.com/user-attachments/assets/f934d1cf-26a4-4409-b45d-ef4d66bbafee)